justusthane/grav-justus.ws/user/pages/07.todo/default.md

         - [ ] default to device preference
     - [ ] LocalStorage to indicate new items since last visit
 - [ ] Publish theme?
-- [ ] "Slow Story": use a neural network or something to generate a story at a speed of one word per day
-    - I definitely don't know how to do this, but I like the idea and it might be fun to figure out?

 ## Content
 - [ ] Worm composting article?